LeastAuthority/winden/README.md

-# Transfer-rewrite
+# Winden

-Transfer is a graphical interface for doing file transfer via the Magic Wormhole protocol.
+Winden is a graphical interface for doing file transfer via the Magic Wormhole protocol.

 ## Status

-Refactoring original code: https://github.com/LeastAuthority/Transfer and switching to ReactJS.
 Core repository is currently in **_evaluation stage_**.
 The web app is in 'alpha' state, and **not ready for production use**.